Hamo45746/Team-Terminator/README.md

   <img src="20221023_151510_1.gif" alt="animated" />
 </p>

 The robot has the task of finding, grabbing and shifting aruco tagged cubes using a camera, from a rotating plate to colour designated drop off points.

+The scripts folder contains all of the python scripts needed to run the project.
+The src folder is empty but would contain any C++ files needed.
+The root directory has a CMakeLists.txt C make build file and a package.xml to specify dependencies.

 ## Download
 To download the repo use the following: